JoBCB/skin_layers/README.md

 ⋅⋅⋅ [BioLogic Second Skin](http://tangible.media.mit.edu/project/biologic/) is growing living actuators and synthesizing responsive bio-skin in the era where bio is the new interface.
 We are imagining a world where actuators and sensors can be grown rather than manufactured, being derived from nature as opposed to engineered in factories.

-_Further on Bio Technology / Wearables / Developement of 'Smart' Materials_
+_Further on Bio Technology / Wearables / Developement of 'Smart' Materials:_

 ⋅⋅⋅[Material Showcase of Ars Electronica Center](https://ars.electronica.art/center/en/materialshowcase/)  <br/>
 ⋅⋅⋅[Fashion Data](https://tijdelijkmodemuseum.hetnieuweinstituut.nl/en/fashion-data) <br/>